Andrea Dworkin: College and early activism

-In 1965, while a freshman at Bennington College, Dworkin was arrested during an anti-Vietnam War protest at the United States Mission to the United Nations and sent to the New York Women's House of Detention, known for housing renowned leftist women.
+In 1965, while a freshman at Bennington College, Dworkin was arrested during an anti-Vietnam War protest at the United States Mission to the United Nations and sent to the New York Women's House of Detention, a prison known for incarcerating renowned leftist women.
 After writing to the Commissioner of Corrections Anna Cross, Dworkin testified that the doctors in the House of Detention gave her an internal examination which was so rough that she bled for days afterwards.
 She spoke in public and testified before a grand jury about her experience, and the media coverage of her testimony made national and international news.
 The grand jury declined to make an indictment in the case, but Dworkin's testimony contributed to public outrage over the mistreatment of inmates.
 The prison was closed seven years later.

 Soon after testifying before the grand jury, Dworkin left Bennington College on the ocean liner Castel Felice to live in Greece and to pursue her writing.
 She traveled from Paris to Athens on the Orient Express, and went to live and write on the island of Crete.
 While there, she wrote a series of poems titled (Vietnam) Variations, a collection of poems and prose poems that she printed on the island in a book called Child (1965), and a novel in a style resembling magical realism called Notes on Burning Boyfriend—a reference to Norman Morrison, a pacifist who had burned himself to death in protest of the Vietnam War.
 She also wrote several poems and dialogues which she hand-printed after returning to the United States; these became the book Morning Hair (1967).

-She graduated with a Bachelor's degree in literature in 1968.
-It was during those years that she produced two books of poetry, Child (1965) and Morning Hair (1967).After living in Crete, Dworkin returned to Bennington College for two years, where she continued to study literature and participated in campaigns against the college's student conduct code, for contraception on campus, for the legalization of abortion, and against the Vietnam War.
+It was during those years that she produced two books of poetry, Child (1965) and Morning Hair (1967).
+After living in Crete, Dworkin returned to Bennington College for two years, where she continued to study literature and participated in campaigns against the college's student conduct code, for contraception on campus, for the legalization of abortion, and against the Vietnam War.
 She graduated with a Bachelor's degree in literature in 1968.